 Important! - If you have more than 1 IP address assigned to your machine running WIN-911, you MUST change the "Binding" setting to "Specify" and put in the IP address that is on the correct network to communicate with the Grandstream UCM6202.

 Voice Selection: Select the text-to-speech engine WIN-911 will use to generate audio during phone calls.
 Text-to-speech engines vary depending on the Windows operating system.

 Speaking Rate Offset: Allows you to control the speed of the text-to-speech engine.

 Volume: Set the volume level of the text-to-speech engine playback.

 Greeting Message: Custom greeting that will play at the beginning of all phone calls.

 Click the button and return to the General tab.

-In some environments, when placing back to back phone calls, it is possible for the UCM6202 to signal to WIN-911 that is ready to accept the next call before it has disconnected from the analog phone line.
-When this occurs, the next call that is placed will fail.
-To , we've added a configurable delay that is placed between all phone calls.
+In some environments, when placing back to back phone calls, it is possible for the UCM6202 to signal WIN-911 that it is ready to accept the next call before it has disconnected from the analog phone line.
+When this occurs, the next call will fail.
+We've added a configurable delay that is placed between all phone calls.
 The delay is configured in the WIN-911 Voice Runtime configuration file.
-Use the instructions below to add a 10 second delay between calls.
+Use the instructions below to add a 10-second delay between calls.

 - Browse to C:\Program Files (x86)\WIN-911 Software\WIN-911 Enterprise\Voice in File Explorer